The Commissioner is committed to supporting active citizenship as part of his aim to build stronger more united communities.

 Independent Custody Visitor (ICV) Scheme

-ICVAs part of his monitoring and holding to account role, the Commissioner operates an Independent Custody Visitor (ICV) programme across the West Mercia area.
+As part of his monitoring and holding to account role, the Commissioner operates an Independent Custody Visitor (ICV) programme across West Mercia.

 These visits involve members of the public going into police custody suites and checking everything is operating as it should.
 That includes checking the welfare of detainees – for example, are they getting enough to eat or drink, or are they getting any required medical help or medication.
-It also includes checking that police officers are following all the correct legal processes and protocol.
+As well as checking that police officers are following all the correct legal processes and protocol.

 The scheme was introduced in West Mercia in 1983 and became a statutory requirement in 2003.